 ‘In my opinion….?’
 ‘Can I give you my opinion…?’

-The problem with opinion is that it’s personal.
-If you analyse how it is said it is almost always started with ‘my….’ when someone is offering it to you.
+The problem with the opinion is that it’s personal.
+If you analyze how it is said it is almost always started with ‘my….’ when someone is offering it to you.

 Those working in customer service are bombarded by people giving their ‘opinion’.
-In some customer service situations customers are encouraged to give their ‘opinion’.
-It will then depend on the organisation to filter out the personal from the constructive.
-Therefore, an organisation, or an individual needs to be careful if asking for opinion.
+In some customer service situations, customers are encouraged to give their ‘opinion’.
+It will then depend on the organization to filter out the personal from the constructive.
+Therefore, an organisation or an individual needs to be careful if asking for an opinion.
 While the intention may be good, in most cases the opinion may not be acted upon because, as in the Italian food example, what they are doing works for them.

 Opinion can sometimes be compared to a badly made cappuccino – all froth and no coffee!